Category: Resources

 0 comments

 The new design features a fresh color palette based on the NIGMS logo, fewer top-level tabs and a reorganization of how some content is presented.
-We also make it easier for users to connect with us through social media like Twitter Link to external web site and Facebook Link to external web site.
+We also make it easier for users to connect with us through social media like Twitter and Facebook.

 Even with these latest enhancements, the site is always a work in progress.
 We welcome your input and suggestions at any time.